-Dinah Maria Craik wrote as Mrs. Craik and was a very successful write in the latter part of the 19th century.
+Dinah Maria Craik wrote as Mrs. Craik and was a very successful writer in the latter part of the 19th century.
 She was married to George Lillie Craik, a partner in Macmillian & Company, Publishers.
 John Halifax Gentleman was filmed as a silent movie in 1915.

-Henryk Sienkiewicz (Sienkiewick on the jacket) was a Polish journalist and novelist whose most famous novel was Quo Vadis, originally written in 1896.
+Henryk Sienkiewicz (misspelled Sienkiewick on the jacket) was a Polish journalist and novelist whose most famous novel was Quo Vadis, originally written in 1896.
 This title in the Readers Library is tied to a 1924 movie of the novel distributed by First National Pictures, as noted on the jacket.
 It does seem to show some hanky-panky on a bear rug on the rear of the jacket.

-Another Readers Library Film Edition, in this case the novel Lightnin’ by Frank Bacon.
-Bacon was an actor and playright whose biggest success came with the 1918 play Lightnin’, which “set a Broadway record for the day of 1,291 performances and was still going strong on tour after more than 700 shows when Bacon was forced to bow out due to fatigue.
+Another Readers Library Film Edition, in this case, the novel Lightnin’ by Frank Bacon.
+Bacon was an actor and playwright whose biggest success came with the 1918 play Lightnin’, which “set a Broadway record for the day of 1,291 performances and was still going strong on tour after more than 700 shows when Bacon was forced to bow out due to fatigue.
 His death from a heart attack followed a week later.”

-Eustace Male Ball was actually Eustace Hale Ball, a writer and movie director originally from Ohio.
+Eustace Male Ball was actually Eustace Hale Ball, a writer, and movie director originally from Ohio.
 The Readers Library jacket artist made this somewhat amusing error.
-This title was novelized from a short story by 1920s screenwriter Lotta Woods, and was the basis for a 1927 silent movie.
+This title was novelized from a short story by 1920s screenwriter Lotta Woods and was the basis for a 1927 silent movie.